 Fast-tracked sponsor licence fee

-Most sponsor licence applications are dealt with by the UK Home Office in a period of less than 8 weeks, although this can be delayed if a compliance visit to your business premises is considered necessary before reaching a decision on your application.
+Most sponsor licence applications are dealt with by the UK Home Office in a period of less than 8 weeks, under the standard processing service.
+However, delays will result if a compliance visit to your business premises is considered necessary before reaching a decision on your application.

-You may be able to pay an extra £500 to get a decision within 10 working days, although this service does not necessarily guarantee a quicker turnaround time, especially where a compliance visit is needed, and nor does it guarantee a positive outcome.
+Under the fast-tracked pre-licence priority service, you may be able to get a decision on your licence application within 10 working days for an additional fee of £500.
+However, this service does not necessarily guarantee a quicker turnaround time, especially where a compliance visit is needed.
+It also does not guarantee a positive outcome.
 It is also worth noting that this service is limited to a small number of applications every working day, where faster decisions are allocated in the order that requests arrive, so on a first come, first served basis.
 You will be told how to ask for a faster decision after you apply.

 Certificate of sponsorship fee